olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Compilers
 ---------

-Cray, AMD, and GCC compilers are provided through modules on Crusher.
+Cray, AMD, and GCC compilers are provided through modules on Frontier.
 The Cray and AMD compilers are both based on LLVM/Clang.
 There is also a system/OS versions of GCC available in ``/usr/bin``.
 The table below lists details about each of the module-provided compilers.

 .. note::